 Jay’s image titled Heaven’s Gate is one of the most popular fine art images in his collection.
 It has sold more times as a large print then any of his other images.
 But a few years ago, he sold a vertical image from the same location to the Montana Department of Tourism.
 The department was looking for an image with vertical orientation to go on the cover page of their 2015 Tourism Guide.

 In today’s age of mobile devices, there are plenty of uses for both orientations.
-Horizontal images are used as background displays on desktop and laptop monitors, while vertical images are used for background displays on cellphones.
+Background displays on desktop and laptop monitors use horizontal images, while background displays on cellphones use vertical images.
 Since you never know who may want to purchase your images or for what purpose, you can’t know which orientation will work best for their needs.
 Shoot in both orientations and you’ll be ready no matter what.

 Fine Art Wall Calendars